OpenDSA/OpenDSA/RST/en/PL/Grammars1.rst

 Note that, in a complete parse tree, leaf nodes are always terminals, and a traversal of the tree that would output these leaf nodes reproduces the expression being parsed.
-This is indicated by the red highlighting in the above slideshow.
+This is indicated by the red highlighting in the above slide-show.

-The review problem set for today contains four review problems.
+The following set of four review problems for this module should be completed before you go on.
+In these review problem, the symbol :math:`\epsilon` is used to represent the *empty production*.
+When :math:`\epsilon` appears on the right of a production, it means that one of the possibilities for the non-terminal on the left side of the production is for it to derive the empty string, that is, the string with no characters.
+This is typically used when the syntax for the language being parsed allows the option of the non-terminal not appearing at all.
+Often with productions that are recursive, it provides a way for the recursion to bottom out -- similar to the way a recursive termination condition would work in a recursive algorithm.

-This problem is about building a parse tree given a grammar and a string.
+The first problem is about building a parse tree given a grammar and a string.

 .. avembed:: Exercises/PL/RP1part1.html ka